-If a student is not able to meet these standards, he/she may initiate meetings with the personnel in the Student Success Center for review of his/her case to see if reasonable accommodations are possible as per the university procedures.
+If a student is not able to meet these standards, he/she may initiate meetings with the personnel in the Student Success Center and/or department chair for review of his/her case to see if reasonable accommodations are possible as per the university procedures.
 If reasonable accommodations are made and the student continues to be unable to meet the standards, the student will not be able to successfully complete the requirements of the program.

+Approved 4-6-09

-Approved 4-6-09 Revised: 5/13; 4/17, reviewed 9/22
+Revised: 5/13; 4/17, reviewed 9/22, Revised 9/23